shauser/pymdown-nomnoml/README.md

     [b] -> [c]
     ```

 When building, the code block will be replaced by an SVG version of the diagram.

+## Limitations

-Note that there are some limitations of the SVG renderer.
+Note that there are some known limitations of the SVG renderer and it is considered experimental by the nomnoml author.
+The alternatives to the SVG renderer are:

+- PNG renderer: This requires canvas support in nodejs, which is [has some prerequisites](node-canvas-requirements).
+I'm planning to add support for this for version 1.0.
+- Canvas renderer: This embeds the nomnoml JavaScript library in the HTML and renders it at runtime.
+This will work, unless you want to print the document or export to PDF.
+I'm planning to add support for this for version 1.0.

+The known limitations for the SVG renderer (this list is probably not exhaustive):

+- Dashed and dotted lines are rendered solid
+- Line rounding in corners is not implemented

 ## Contributing